RjAbhishek185/Celebal-Technologies-Summer-Internship-2026/Capstone Project/README.md

 Overall      : FAIL
 ```

-The `FAIL` status represents business KPIs below their targets; it does not necessarily indicate a technical pipeline failure.
+The `FAIL` status represents KPIs that are below their business targets and does not necessarily indicate a technical pipeline failure.

----

 ## 🗂️ Project Structure